Value existence for zero-sum ergodic stochastic differential games: The existence of the value of our SDGs

 \end{proof}

-\begin{remark} {We remark that the basic idea of the proof of Theorem \ref{th1} for ergodic case is adapted from that of Theorem 2.1 in \cite{S1996} for discounted case.
+\begin{remark} We comment that the basic idea of the proof of Theorem \ref{th1} for the ergodic case is adapted from that of Theorem 2.1 in \cite{S1996} for the discounted case (the so-called Abel mean).
 However, there are some differences between these two situations.
 First of all, our construction of a type of non-degenerate diffusion processes is a family of linear SDEs, which is different from the approach used in \cite{S1996}.
-Secondly, the admissible control sets are allowed to be progressively measurable with respect to the original filtration as explained in Remark \ref{re-original admissible controls}.
-Thirdly, the assumptions on the involving coefficients $b,\sigma,f$ in \cite{S1996} are stronger than ours.
-Finally, the approach used in \cite{S1996} can not be applied directly to our ergodic case, as explained as follows.}

-{ Note that the estimate \eqref{equ 032502} is derived by using Proposition 4.1, while a similar estimate is obtained in \cite{S1996} (see the last line on Page 11 there) for an finite horizon situation via a well-known estimate of Krylov of the distribution of a stochastic integral (see, Theorem 4 on Page 66 in \cite{K1980}).
-We stress that Krylov's estimate does not work for our ergodic situation.
-In fact, recall that the classical Krylov's estimate states that for all Borel function $g(x)$, it holds that for $p\geq n$ and Borel set $E_R$,
+Secondly, our admissible controls are allowed to be progressively measurable with respect to the original filtration generated by the Brownian motion $B$, as explained in Remark \ref{re-original admissible controls}.
+Thirdly, their assumptions about the coefficients $b,\sigma,f$ in \cite{S1996} are stronger than those required in this paper.
+Finally, the approach used in \cite{S1996} cannot be applied directly to our ergodic case.
+Indeed, note that estimate \eqref{equ 032502} is derived by using Proposition 4.1, while a similar estimate is obtained in \cite{S1996} (see the last line on Page 11 there) for a finite horizon situation via a well-known estimate by Krylov of the distribution of a stochastic integral (see, Theorem 4 on Page 66 in \cite{K1980}).
+We emphasise here that Krylov's estimate does not work for our ergodic SDGs framework.
+In fact, recall that the classical Krylov estimate states that for all Borel functions $g(x)$, it holds that, for $p\geq n$ and all Borel sets $E_R$,

-where the constant $N$ depends on the constants $n, p, \lambda, R $ and $r$.
-Then this estimate can be applied in \cite{S1996} to an finite time horizon case.
-However, this estimate will not work anymore for the term
+where the constant $N$ depends only on the constants $n, p, \lambda, R $ and $r$.
+Then this estimate is applied in \cite{S1996} to a finite time horizon case.
+However, this estimate does not work anymore for the term

-which is equivalent to (see, Remark \ref{re-AT-theorem})
+which is equivalent to (see Remark \ref{re-AT-theorem})

-since the constant $N$ depends on $\lambda$ and $\lambda N$ may tend to infinity as $\lambda$ goes to $0.$} \end{remark} As an immediate consequence of Theorem \ref{th1}, we obtain the following comparison principle and the uniqueness result for ergodic HJBI equation (\ref{pde2}).
-One can also obtain similar result for ergodic HJBI equation (\ref{pde1}).
+since the constant $N$ depending on $\lambda$ and $\lambda N$ could tend to infinity as $\lambda$ goes to $0.$ \end{remark} As an immediate consequence of Theorem \ref{th1} we obtain the following comparison principle and the uniqueness result for the ergodic HJBI equation (\ref{pde2}).
+A similar result holds for the ergodic HJBI equation (\ref{pde1}).